shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

   }
  ```

-- The main stack frame consits of somestring.
+- The main stack frame consisting of `somestring` as its local varaible.

 ![img](../task4/images/8_2.png)

-__3) Use the last two subtasks to explain the behavior of the given code when you omit the
+__3. Use the last two subtasks to explain the behavior of the given code when you omit the
 argument somestring.
 If possible verify your results with the printf function of gdb.__
 __solution:__
 If format string is specifiefd and no parameter is passed, then it fetches the content from top of the stack (in our case `somestring`).